 Part of the Robert H Meyer Memorial State Beach, El Matador has a convenient and affordable self-pay parking lot.
 To access the beach, visitors need to walk down a steep trail and several wooden steps.

 A classic California beach, Zuma Beach is a must-see in Malibu.
 Extending for nearly 2 miles, the beach is great for walking, water activities and swimming (but be aware of strong rip currents).
-Zuma Beach is the best beach in Malibu to spend the entire day.
+Zuma Beach is the best beach in Malibu to spend the entire day soaking in the sunshine.

 Point Dume State Beach and Big Dume Beach